 - The somatostatin analog octreotide (Sandostatin).

 - Fibrates, a type of lipid-lowering agents.

-- Estrogen, whether administered as oral contraceptive to premenopausal women or as hormone replacement therapy to postmenopausal women.
+- Estrogen, whether administered as an oral contraceptive to premenopausal women or as hormone replacement therapy to postmenopausal women.

 - Thiazide diuretics.